-In this course, students engage divergent outlooks from around the world, grappling with cultural differences and presuppositions.
-Defining literary works, films and guest speakers from different continents set the stage for literary and cultural discussions.
-This course will also provide a framework for understanding God’s heart for the nations, and will serve as the preparation for the Cross-Cultural Field Experience.
+The purpose of Global Perspectives is to encounter world cultures through literature, film, and dialogue.
+In this interdisciplinary course, students engage divergent outlooks from around the world, grappling with cultural differences and presuppositions.
+This course cultivates cultural competency, provides a framework for understanding God’s heart for the nations, and prepares students for the Cross-Cultural Field Experience.
 Three Hours.

 The lab component of Global Perspectives is a required cross-cultural field experience that all Grace College students must fulfill prior to graduation.
 Through this first-hand experience, students will have the opportunity to engage in a culture (in a global sense; i.e. different ethnicities or nationalities) other than their own for at least 7 days, and begin to apply learned concepts to a real-life situation.